Last Updated on January 31, 2023 by admin

 South Africa’s infinite stretches of coastline are just as captivating as the country’s inland national parks.
 Whether you’re interested in blooms or baleen whales, there’s plenty to see and do here.

 Take a leisurely stroll through lovely fishing communities with bustling docks, art galleries, and charming cafés, or take a whale-watching boat trip out to sea.
-Explore the unique fynbos floral kingdom in the unspoilt eco-paradise of Grootbos Forest Lodge or stay at the new Perivoli Lagoon House villa.
+Explore the unique fynbos floral kingdom in the unspoiled eco-paradise of Grootbos Forest Lodge or stay at the new Perivoli Lagoon House villa.

 6. Victoria Falls